Yes. After all, that's what's in demand in Grand Rapids. There just hasn't been much demand for anything else.

 I do, but I often charge more, if I accept the booking.
 It's difficult, if not impossible, to control distractions in outdoor shows.
 Loud vehicles and aircraft, rain, wind, drunks, antisocial people, etc. all contribute to ruining otherwise great performances.
 I'd rather perform in a suitable venue, and get repeat bookings.

 I offer a few.
 Restaurants get sizable discounts, because those performances are reoccurring and in a place open to the public.
 I offer a $30 discount on video reviews, after a performance.
-I also offer a $20 discount if you're on my email list - get on the list before you call.
-Other discounts are being considered for the slower time slots.
+I also offer a $20 discount if you're on my email list - no information is shared with other parties.